Certification Standards for High-complexity Clinical Laboratory Director (HCLD)

 * Individuals with an M.D. or D.O. degree, or the equivalent, must also be licensed to practice medicine in at least one (1) state in the U.S.

 **Effective January 1, 2012, ABB will accept up to two (2) years of alternative experience toward the four-year experience requirement for HCLD certification.
+The two (2) years of acceptable alternative experience must be on human specimens within the ten (10) years immediately prior to the application date and must be applicable to a clinical setting.
 An additional two (2) years of clinical supervising or directing experience is still required in addition to the two years of “alternative” experience. (see General Regulations, rule 18).